jonasblanc/poker-table-recognition/README.md

 * Assign it the label of the mask with highest score
 A similar pipeline is used for number/letter recognition

+[Card_recognition](./research%20notebooks/Card_recognition.ipynb) can be used to create the groudtruth mask used when classifying cards.

 ## Chips recognition

 <img src="https://user-images.githubusercontent.com/44334351/170962257-554e1674-574c-40ef-88cb-c7687d952806.png" width="800">